 For many years, the ASPCA has provided animal welfare grants to organizations across the country.
 Since the disaster of Hurricane Katrina in 2005, the ASPCA has significantly increased its grant-making volume and reach.
-This has helped the ASPCA respond quickly to emergencies with financial assistance where it is needed most, and to carefully match resources with needs across the country.
+This has helped the ASPCA respond quickly to emergencies where financial assistance is needed most, and to carefully match resources with needs across the country.

-Today, the ASPCA is the nation’s second-largest animal welfare grant maker, providing support to U.S.-based nonprofit animal welfare organizations through cash grants, sponsorships, executive and technical assistance, and training.
-In 2013, the ASPCA gave over $17 million in grants to more than 1,100 animal shelters, municipal and governmental agencies, rescue groups, sanctuaries, and other animal welfare organizations nationwide.
+Today, the ASPCA is one of the nation’s largest animal welfare grant makers, providing support to U.S.-based nonprofit animal welfare organizations through cash grants, sponsorships, executive and technical assistance, and training.
+Since 2008, the ASPCA has given over $93 million in grants to nearly 2,800 animal shelters, municipal and governmental agencies, rescue groups, sanctuaries, and other animal welfare organizations nationwide.
 Organizations in all 50 states and U.S. territories have received funding and are eligible to apply.

 Grants are available for a wide range of activities that further the ASPCA’s mission.

 Animal Shelter & Rescue Grants

-The ASPCA’s funding priorities are focused on saving more lives through animal shelter grants and animal rescue grants that decrease the number of animals entering shelters and increase the number of animals going home.
-Projects include:
+The ASPCA’s funding priorities are focused on saving more lives through animal shelter and rescue grants that decrease the number of animals entering shelters and increase the number of animals going home.

 - High-volume adoption events, such as Mega Match-a-thon and ASPCA Subaru "Share the Love" Shelter-Dealer Events

 - Relocation programs to bring animals from high-supply/low-demand areas to areas of low supply and high demand

 - Special Requests for Proposals (RFPs) for specific programs, such as the New York State Animal Population Control Program, Lil BUB’s BIG Fund for the ASPCA and the ASPCA Northern Tier Shelter Initiative